bezark/SVA-Video-Game-Design/Assignments/Labs/Lab_3.md

 Please create a Github Repository that:
 - Lists each group member as a collaborator
-- Has a godot project with a main scene
-  - This scene should have instances of different nested scenes contributed by each collaborator.
-To accomplish this each group member should:
-    - create their own scene
-    - make an instance of that scene in the main scene
-    - commit and push their changes to the repository
+- Each collaborator should make one commit to the repository.
+(One set of edits/changes)
-- At least one branch.

 Submit the link to the repository page on blackboard.